FamilySearch/gedcomx/specifications/json-format-specification.md

 [RFC2119](http://tools.ietf.org/html/rfc2119), as scoped to those conformance targets.

-## 1.4 Data Type Identification in JSON Using "@type"
+## 1.4 Data Type Identification in JSON Using
 Because JSON is not a formally typed data format, a mechanism for identifying the data type must be specified so that GEDCOM X JSON processors may identify how to semantically process a JSON object that appears as either a standalone document or as an extension property.

-GEDCOM X specifies that JSON objects MAY supply the identifier for their data type using the "@type" JSON member.
-When appearing as a standalone document or as an extension property, the JSON object MUST specify its data type using the "@type" JSON member.
-When supplied, the "@type" member MUST be the first member of the JSON object.
+GEDCOM X specifies that JSON objects MAY supply the identifier for their data type using theas a standalone document or as an extension property, the JSON object MUST specify its data type using thethe

 # 2. Common Data Types